Gotsu is a popular side dish to pongal, a dish popular in TamilNadu especially during the pongal festival.

 For the Spice Powder:

-1. First, cook the moong dal with enough water to cover it by 2 inches, in the pressure cooker for 3-4 whistles until it’s soft and mushy.
-Don’t use roasted moong as it won’t cook down to a mush.
-Since Gothsu is usually made to serve with Pongal, you can cook required amount of the pasi paruppu for Pongal and Gotsu together.
-Set aside.
+- First, cook the moong dal with enough water to cover it by 2 inches, in the pressure cooker for 3-4 whistles or 15 mins until it’s soft and mushy.
+Soaking the moong dal in advance helps.

 - Next, heat oil for the spice powder and reduce flame to low.

 - Add the ingredients to roast and keep stirring as the chillies start to glow and the dals turn golden brown.
 Take care not to burn them.

 - Cool, powder, and set aside.